charlesreid1/watergate/README.md

 ## Step 2: Scraping PDFs

 Scrape HTML, look for links to PDFs, create list, download each item in list

+BeautifulSoup to parse HTML for links, Urllib to download PDF links.

 ## Step 3: OCR Scan PDFs to Tokenizable Text